nazimboudeffa/boilerplate-rapidosass-nextjs-mongo-shadcnui/README.md

 This software is free

-But you can make a donation by clicking on the PayPal logo or follow https://paypal.me/nazimboudeffa
+But you can make a donation by clicking on https://fr.tipeee.com/nazimboudeffa

 Please note that your donation is not an engagement of any of the parts, you are free, we are free, and we love free softwares